 The submerged church alone is worth the trip — but the mountains will make you stay longer than planned.

 Ready to explore?
 Browse our vehicles and rent a car for easy access to Mavrovo.
-Book online for 10% off.
+Book online for the published rate.

 Frequently Asked Questions